Recycling Water & Wastewater Approximately half of the total water demand is reused

 EVVA is using more and more Clean Production machines that do not require water

 • More efficient production and water treatment processes in galvanizing (for the surface treatment of our products).
-In 2021, the nickel-containing wastewaters also decreased by 20% compared to the previous year to 1,650kg.
+Compared to 2020, the nickel-containing wastewaters also decreased by 20% to 1,648 kg.
 This was made possible, among other things, by a new modern wastewater plant.

 • A vacuum evaporator fully treats the galvanising wastewaters and returns them to the production cycle.
 That is, only the wastewaters form personal hygiene (sinks, showers, toilets) flow into the public sewage system, not the wastewaters from galvanising – these are completely recycled through the vacuum evaporator!